 Nationwide Ranking: Tier 1

-Key Individuals: New York-based Rick Cieri is a key leader in the group.
+Key Individuals: The New York-based Rick Cieri is one of the group's leading national players.